 How Is Colposcopy Performed?

-Is Colposcopy a Painful Procedure?
+Is Colposcopy Painful?

-Diseases Diagnosed with Colposcopy
+Conditions Diagnosed with Colposcopy

-The main conditions that can be diagnosed with colposcopy include:
+Common conditions that can be diagnosed with colposcopy include:

 - Cervical cancer